30+ Windows 11 Services to Disable for Gaming Performance

 Also see: GPU 100% Usage When Idle or Gaming (Good or Bad)

-There are different methods to disable services in Windows 11.
-Here are two popular methods that you can use:
+There are different ways to turn off services in Windows 11.
+Here are two popular methods you can use:

 Using Services.msc

-Services.msc is a built-in Windows 11 tool that allows you to view and modify system services.
-Here’s how to use Services.msc to disable services:
+Services.msc is a built-in tool in Windows 11 that lets you see and change system services.
+Here’s how to use Services.msc to disable a service:

 1. Open the Start menu and search for “Services“.Open Services in Windows 11